Celiac Diet

 What to avoid:

-flour, wheat starch, oat bran, bulgur, farina, wheat-based
+durum flour, wheat starch, oat bran, bulgur, farina, wheat-based semolina, spelt, kamut.

 Pastas made from ingredients above.